Tennessee advances bill to narrowly loosen abortion ban - NewsBreak

-NASHVILLE, Tenn.
-(AP) — Tennessee’s GOP-dominant Statehouse on Tuesday took a first step toward loosening one of the strictest abortion bans in the country , advancing a narrow exemption bill over threats from anti-abortion advocates that doing so would come with political retribution.
+Tennessee’s GOP-dominant Statehouse on Tuesday took a first step toward loosening one of the strictest abortion bans in the country, advancing a narrow exemption bill over threats from anti-abortion advocates that doing so would come with political retribution.

 Republican Gov. Bill Lee and other top GOP leaders have spent months defending the current law, arguing that pregnant women are protected from harm and doctors are unlikely to face any felony charges as outlined in the statute.
-However a group of Republican lawmakers have begun pushing back and saying the ban should be changed.
-Tenn.
-House speaker mulls rejecting federal education money
+However, a group of Republican lawmakers has begun pushing back and saying the ban should be changed.

 That tension was apparent Tuesday when a Republican-controlled panel advanced legislation removing the “affirmative defense” element and clarifying situations where abortion is allowed, including adding ectopic pregnancies, "medically futile pregnancies” and lethal fetal anomalies.
 There is no exception for rape and incest.